News Foreign policy Ministry Travel to Poland

 Source: Jyllands-Posten, “I remember 1989 and the Russian ‘nyet,’” Michael Kuttner, 21 February 2014.See more

-- Meeting of Poland’s and UK foreign and defence ministers
+- Meeting of Polish and Belarusian foreign ministers